 Use of the Present Tense in Italian

-- Future when a time expression is present: I'll leave (I'm leaving, will be leaving) next month. --> Parto il mese prossimo (but also: partirò)
+- English Future, English Present used as Future, when a time expression is present: I'll leave (I'm leaving, will be leaving) next month. ⇒ Parto il mese prossimo (but also: partirò)